xpack/web-jekyll/_posts/releases/openocd/2021-03-15-openocd-v0-11-0-1-released.md

 ---
 title:  xPack OpenOCD v0.11.0-1 released

-summary: "Version 0.11.0-1 is a maintenance release; it updates to the latest upstream master."
+summary: "Version 0.11.0-1 is a new major release; it updates to the latest upstream major release."

 version: 0.11.0-1
 npm_subversion: 1